djud17-org/todoList/README.md

 - XCTest
 	- The App is fully test covered
 - OOP/POP
+- SwiftGen
+	-  Used to solve localization issues
 - Swift Package Manager
 	- All business logic is carried away in the separate package - TaskManagerPackage
 - SwiftLint